We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Eighteen-gauge nails are by far the most widely used thickness for most brad nailers, and these should be more than adequate for the majority of construction uses.
 If you’re fastening concrete and metal, you may want to look for a system that’s compatible with thicker 16- or 15-gauge fasteners.

-Some final thoughts on nailing the right tool for the job
+Some final thoughts on the best nail guns

 Want to save time and effort on your most critical structural tasks?
 All it takes is the right fastening tool.
 Finding the best nail gun for construction projects large and small is highly dependent upon the toughness of the materials being attached, so choose a model that has specifications matching your needs to avoid damage or injury.
 Whether it’s a cordless or concrete nail gun, or something in between, the right tool gives you the best shot at a successful project.